As I get so many questions about this subject, I finally wrote this summary.

 advisories with the other aircraft.

-Below a short list of popular active system but there are many more and I suggest you
+Below is a short list of popular active systems but there are many more and I suggest you

 LYNX® NGT-9000 with active traffic option

 Passive traffic systems rely on either ground secondary surveillance radar or

 other aircraft TCAS to trigger answers from Mode A/C/S transponders.